singaround/songbook/songs/cannery-shed.md

 There's no time to rest and there's no time to linger\
 And you'd better move sharp or you might lose a finger\
-It's make you stomach turn if you knew everything here's\
+It's make you stomach turn if you knew everything that's\
 Been canned in the cannery shed

  >**I've worked all my life...**